shaamil101/VideoGameUsingC/player/README.md

 ## Assumptions & Comments
 There are no extra assumptions besides those laid out in the specs.
 See the specs for all details.

+## Testing

+For testing the player module, because it is a minor data structure that is utilized by the server module, the testing for it will be done in the server test.
+This will include the creating of a player object, and the storing and updating of values such as realName, gold, seenMap, etc.